whalehub/awesome-stars/README.md

 - [mintty/wsltty](https://github.com/mintty/wsltty) - Mintty as a terminal for Bash on Ubuntu on Windows / WSL
 - [systemd/systemd](https://github.com/systemd/systemd) - The systemd System and Service Manager
 - [trezor/trezord-go](https://github.com/trezor/trezord-go) - :smiling_imp: Trezor Communication Daemon (written in Go)
-- [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins or for reporting issues.
+- [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.
-All issues should be reported at: https://bugs.openwrt.org
 - [HandBrake/HandBrake](https://github.com/HandBrake/HandBrake) - HandBrake's main development repository
 - [Ylianst/MeshAgent](https://github.com/Ylianst/MeshAgent) - MeshAgent used along with MeshCentral to remotely manage computers.
 Many variations of the background management agent are included as binaries in the MeshCentral project.
 - [openwall/john](https://github.com/openwall/john) - John the Ripper jumbo - advanced offline password cracker, which supports hundreds of hash and cipher types, and runs on many operating systems, CPUs, GPUs, and even some FPGAs
 - [lxc/lxc](https://github.com/lxc/lxc) - LXC - Linux Containers
 - [reactos/reactos](https://github.com/reactos/reactos) - A free Windows-compatible Operating System
-- [cockpit-project/cockpit](https://github.com/cockpit-project/cockpit) - There's code a goin' on
+- [cockpit-project/cockpit](https://github.com/cockpit-project/cockpit) - Cockpit is a web-based graphical interface for servers.
 - [gsliepen/tinc](https://github.com/gsliepen/tinc) - a VPN daemon
 - [openzfs/zfs](https://github.com/openzfs/zfs) - OpenZFS on Linux and FreeBSD
-- [TeamWin/Team-Win-Recovery-Project](https://github.com/TeamWin/Team-Win-Recovery-Project) - Core recovery files for the Team Win Recovery Project (T.W.R.P) - this is not up to date, please see https://github.com/omnirom/android_bootable_recovery/
+- [TeamWin/Team-Win-Recovery-Project](https://github.com/TeamWin/Team-Win-Recovery-Project) - Core recovery files for the Team Win Recovery Project (T.W.R.P) - this is not up to date, please see https://github.com/TeamWin/android_bootable_recovery/
 - [vmware/open-vm-tools](https://github.com/vmware/open-vm-tools) - Official repository of VMware open-vm-tools project
 - [OpenVPN/openvpn](https://github.com/OpenVPN/openvpn) - OpenVPN  is  an open source VPN daemon
 - [hexchat/hexchat](https://github.com/hexchat/hexchat) - GTK+ IRC client